 He smiled as he told me, “After a while, I just knew the right feel.
 I could operate the machine to dispense the right amount of ice cream, feel the weight in my hand, and just KNEW it was right.
 I had gotten bored with weighing the Dilly bars, so I decided since I had it down pat, I could skip that step.
 One day my boss came over, complaining about me not following the procedures.
 She weighed a few, found they were spot on, and still fired me for insubordination.”

-I laughed and responded with, “Hello, high detail-focused processing.
+I laughed and responded with, “Hello, hyper detail-focused processing.
 Looks like it got you into trouble again.”

 What is It?